What Should be in a Sick Kit?

 We just never seem to have the adult cold medicine when we need it!
 The generic of Sudafed is usually our pick.

 And of course, make sure these are stocked in the pantry at all times!
 Ibuprofen works better for us, but it can also be hard on the stomach, so we use both for different things.

-The Traditional Medicinals Ginger Tea was helpful a few years ago when I had constant stomach nausea from Gastritis.
+The Traditional Medicinals Ginger Tea was essential a few years ago when I had constant stomach nausea from Gastritis.
 I still pull it out when I have stomach issues.
 If it’s too boring plain, add a little honey to it.

 I’ve LOVED the Rainbow Light Prenatal One for years.
 It’s one of the few women’s vitamins that is plant-based and doesn’t have food coloring.
 I plan to transition into their normal multi-vitamin soon.

 We also take the Pure Encapsulations Vitamin D3.
 (Note: We take 1000IU, but it isn’t available on Amazon at the time of this posting).

 Finally, my husband takes the Ortho Biotic Probiotics recommended by his nutritionist.

 Like many, I tend to get UTIs at the most inopportune times.